 Today's topic is all about the Bechdel Test and why you might want to think about it when you're writing your novel.
 Not sure what the Bechdel test is and why it's important?
 Don't worry, I've got you covered.

-So today I want to talk about the massive cast of character.
-I am talking about main and secondary characters (not the odd village baker passing through a random scene, never to be heard from again).
-If you're not sure what I mean by large cast of characters, think Lord of the Rings.
-As well as the main cast of the Fellowship, there were additional characters that came in and hung around for a while, fleshed out and with their own thread in the plot.
+So today I want to talk about dealing with a massive cast of character.
+I am talking about main and secondary characters (not the odd village baker passing through a random scene never to be heard from again).
+If you're not sure what I mean by a large cast of characters, think Lord of the Rings.
+As well as the main cast of the Fellowship, there were also additional characters that came in and hung around for a while.
+They were fleshed out and with their own thread in the plot.

 Recently, while driving, I got to thinking about perspectives within stories.
 You won't believe how often I think about writing while driving.
 Now by 'perspective', I mean in reference to the narrator's voice.
 As in the perspective of the narrator.
 If you are writing a book in third-person your narrator will probably change (unless you're writing third-person limited).
 I have seen in a few unpublished stories by young writers, where the authors didn't really take into consideration who the narrator was within a scene or chapter and this led to a disjointed story as the narrator randomly changed mid-scene.